bjuppa/com-plain-date/README.md

 These utilities are designed to always require a named timezone as the first parameter for every operation that would be ambiguous without one.

-This avoids confusion caused by working with native JavaScript `Date` or other _DateTime_-like objects where the timezone information is hidden away.
+This avoids confusion caused by working with JavaScript `Date` or other _DateTime_-like objects where the timezone information is hidden away.
 Something that becomes especially problematic when passing such objects over context boundaries.